DanielaLeticia/COE332-Homeworks/homework04/README.md

 ---

-##__Part01:__
+__Part01:__

 Part one of this project is getting the data and familiarizing yourself with the data given.
 The data can be found using the following link: [ISS Trajectory Data](https://spotthestation.nasa.gov/trajectory_data.cfm) .
 This link will take you to a nasa.gov webiste where you will have an option to view the data in two formats; .XML and .TXT.
 For this project, I will utilize the .XML format as it is easier for importing and manipulating data as opposed to a text file.
-The following link is the data set used in this project: [ISS Data XML](file:///C:/Users/techd/Downloads/ISS.OEM_J2K_EPH%20(2).xml) .
-Please note that this is the link for the personal computer, you will need to copy and paste your own link into the script.
+Please note that you will need to copy and paste your own link into the script.
 This is explained in more depth in the second part of this file.
 Please download this data set into the same folder as this project so the script will run smoothly.

 One of the more important things about this data set is that it is updated live.
 The means that the data may be different deppending on when you download this data from the nasa website.
 The state vectors conatined in the data set (which are used to calculate the speed and position of the ISS) are in a range of about 15 days.
 This is why the range may be different deppending on when the data was downloaded.
 These state vectors contain Cartesiean vectors for positon (x,y,z), velocity (x_dot, y_dot, z_dot),